 In 48 A.D., both the Apostle Paul and Barnabas reside in the city of Syrian Antioch.
 They began their stay in the city in 46 A.D. after completing Paul's first missionary journey.
 Unfortunately, Paul's first tour will be the only one they will carry out together.
 The pair separate over the issue of John Mark before the second missionary journey starts in late autumn of 49 A.D.
 Paul takes Silas on his second evangelistic trip while Barnabas takes John Mark on a preaching tour back through the island of Cyprus.

 The Apostle Paul was roughly 48 years old when he met Timothy in the city of Lystra during his second missionary journey.
 Timothy, a young man of 33 in early 50 A.D., would ultimately become Paul's closest and most trusted friend!

-Ezra mentions Jerusalem a total of 48 times in the KJV version of his Biblical book.
+Ezra mentions Jerusalem forty-eight times in the King James translation of his book.

-Only the Biblical books of Genesis, Psalms, Isaiah and Ezekiel have 48 or more chapters.
+Only the books of Genesis, Psalms, Isaiah and Ezekiel have 48 or more chapters.

 The name "Josiah" is recorded 53 times in 48 King James Bible verses.
 It is found the most in Jeremiah (18 times) then 2Chronicles (17).
 King Josiah, who began his reign when he was only eight years old (2Kings 22:1), ruled the Kingdom of Judah from 640 to 609 B.C.
 He was the last of Judah's righteous rulers before the nation's ultimate demise in 586.

 And Josiah took away all the abominations out of all the countries that pertained to the children of Israel, and made all that were present in Israel to serve, even to serve the Lord their God.
 And all his days they departed not from following the Lord, the God of their fathers (2Chronicles 34:33, KJV).